Computer-Assisted Passenger Prescreening System: CAPPS II

 Like its predecessor, the CAPPS II proposal would rely on the PNR to uniquely identify people attempting to board aircraft.
 It would expand the PNR field to include a few extra fields, like a full street address, date of birth, and a home telephone number.
 It would then cross-reference these fields with government records and private sector databases to ascertain the identity of the person, and then determine a number of details about that person.
-Law enforcement would be contacted in the event that the person was either present on a terrorist or most-wanted list or had outstanding Federal or state arrest warrants for violent crime.
+Law enforcement would be contacted in the event that the person was either present on a terrorist or most-wanted list or had outstanding federal or state arrest warrants for a violent crime.

-Otherwise, the software would calculate a "risk score" and then print a code on the boarding pass indicating the appropriate "screening level" for that person: green (no threat) indicates no additional screening, yellow (unknown or possible threat) indicates additional screening, and red (high risk) indicates no boarding and deferral to law enforcement.
+Otherwise, the software would calculate a "risk score" and then print a code on the boarding pass indicating the appropriate "screening level" for that person: green (no threat) indicates no additional screening, yellow (unknown or possible threat) indicates additional screening, and red (high-risk) indicates prevention from boarding and deferral to law enforcement.
 Exactly how this risk score would be calculated was never disclosed nor subject to public oversight of any kind outside of the TSA.

+CAPPS II grounded innocent Americans due to false positives.
+One notable example is the grounding of Senator Ted Kennedy in 2004.

-The CAPPS II system was criticized in a report by the United States General Accounting Office in early 2004, and faced increased opposition from watchdog groups like the ACLU, ReclaimDemocracy.org, and Electronic Privacy Information Center.
-These advocacy groups believed it would undermine both privacy and safety.
-They expressed concern that the system would be unconstitutional and that terrorists could use it to their advantage.
+The CAPPS II system was criticized in a report by the United States General Accounting Office in early 2004, and faced increased opposition from watchdog groups like the American Civil Liberties Union (ACLU), ReclaimDemocracy.org, Electronic Frontier Foundation, and the Electronic Privacy Information Center (EPIC).
+These advocacy groups expressed concern that the system violated people's privacy rights and that it was possibly unconstitutional.
+They also believed it could actually undermine safety, as terrorists could use it to their advantage.

+Cancellation

-CAPPS II was cancelled by the TSA in the summer of 2004.
-Shortly thereafter, the TSA announced a successor program, called Secure Flight, that would work much the same way as CAPPS II.
-TSA hoped to test Secure Flight in August 2005 using two airlines.
-Secure Flight has been blocked by Congress until the government can prove that the system can pass 10 tests for accuracy and privacy protection as follows:
+CAPPS II was cancelled by the TSA in the summer of 2004 due to privacy concerns with the intent of creating a new system.
+Shortly thereafter, the TSA announced a successor program, called Secure Flight, that would work in a way similar to CAPPS II.
+TSA hoped to test Secure Flight in August 2005 using two airlines, but it was blocked by Congress until the government could prove that the system can pass 10 tests for accuracy and privacy protection as follows: